-- 1. Parent/guardian must sign student into school office. - 2.
-Parent/guardian must wait for classroom teacher to pick up student from principal's office.
-Parents/guardians are not permitted to drop student off in classroom. - 3.
-Parent/guardian must provide excuse note for lateness. - 4.
-Students arriving to school after 10:30 a.m. will be considered in attendance for a half day.
+- 1. Parent/guardian must sign the student into the school office. - 2.
+Parent/guardian must wait for the classroom teacher to pick up the student from the campus office.
+Parents/guardians are not permitted to drop students off in the classroom. - 3.
+Parent/guardian must provide an excuse note for lateness. - 4.
+Students arriving at school after 10:30 a.m. will be considered in attendance for a half day.